esilverm/nhl-api/README.md

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/esilverm/node-nhl-api/tags).

 ## Authors

 * [**Evan Silverman**](https://github.com/esilverm)